apache/eventmesh/eventmesh-connectors/eventmesh-connector-rabbitmq/README.md

 # RabbitMQ

-Connector runs as a standalone service by `main()` in [eventmesh-connectors#connector](https://github.com/apache/eventmesh/tree/master/eventmesh-connectors#connector)
+Connector runs as a standalone service by `main()` [eventmesh-connectors#connector](https://github.com/apache/eventmesh/tree/master/eventmesh-connectors#connector)

 ## RabbitMQSinkConnector: From EventMesh to RabbitMQ

 1. launch your RabbitMQ server and EventMesh Runtime.
 2. enable sinkConnector and check `sink-config.yml`.
 3. start your `RabbitMQConnectorServer`, it will subscribe to the topic defined in `pubSubConfig.subject` of EventMesh Runtime and send data to `connectorConfig.queueName` in your rabbitmq.
-4. send a message to EventMesh with the topic defined in `pubSubConfig.subject`
+4. send a message to EventMesh with the topic defined in `pubSubConfig.subject` and then you will receive the message in rabbitmq.

 ```yaml
 pubSubConfig: